EmilyMarkowitz-NOAA/BestScriptingPractices/README.md

 You can find more information about projects here:
 <a href="https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects" class="uri">https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects</a>

-R projects are imporant for:
+R projects are important for:

 -   organizing your, well, projects
--   sharing your projects to GitHub
+-   sharing your projects to Git Hub
--   so you can establish a ‘realitive’ directory (as opposed to a local directory that requires a specific address in your computer)
+-   so you can establish a ‘relative’ directory (as opposed to a local directory that requires a specific address in your computer)
 -   creating R Shiny apps, packages, etc. (beyond the scope of this example)